top of page

 Carly communicates about educational research in accessible, engaging, and convincing ways.
 She draws on research evidence to highlight that educating for financial capability is a complex pursuit, and argue the importance of adopting local, culturally responsive practices that align classroom tasks and pedagogies with the diverse identities, experiences, values, and norms students bring to their learning.

-Carly is regularly engaged by teacher associations and schools, being recognised as a dynamic, thought-provoking presenter who is dedicated to involving school leaders and teachers in professional learning that promotes critical conversation, inspires innovation, and transforms pedagogical practice.
+Carly writes for academic, government, teacher and preservice teacher audiences.
+She is regularly engaged by teacher associations and schools, being recognised as a dynamic, thought-provoking presenter who is dedicated to involving school leaders and teachers in professional learning that promotes critical conversation, inspires innovation, and transforms pedagogical practice.

 bottom of page